Wedding Photography Case Study 2

-The beauty about this industry is that if you have a bad year (work wise) for whatever reason, come January the slate is wiped clean and we all start again from the same position…it’s all fair game in wedding photography.
+The beauty about this industry is that if you have a bad year (work wise) for whatever reason, come January the slate is wiped clean.
+We all start again from the same position so it’s all fair game in the wedding photography business.

 Andy and Meggan

-Andy and Meggan are an incredibly likeable couple and this showed by the amount of people that went out of their way to be at their wedding in the middle of nowhere.
+Andy and Meggan are an incredibly likeable couple.
+This showed by the amount of people that went out of their way to be at their wedding in the middle of nowhere.
 They are both intelligent, hard working people with Andy being a doctor and graduate from Eton.

 So, you would think that when I completely forgot about our very first meeting, they would immediately look elsewhere for their photographer!